FrankAbelbeck/GoProOverlay/Readme.md

 Each input video frame is copied into a current working frame (RGBA) and all commands are applied in given order.

 There is an example `Overlay.json` file.

+**Please note: Development of this format is suspended in favour of OVRL!**

 ### Command "mod": Load Python Module